Die Goldenen Zitronen

 Die Goldenen Zitronen ("The Golden Lemons") are a German punk rock band from Hamburg, formed in 1984.
-They are considered a forerunner to the "Hamburger Schule" and are noted for their anti-establishment stance.
+They are considered a forerunner to the "Hamburger Schule" and are noted for their left-wing politics.
 Formed by Schorsch Kamerun (vocals), Ale Sexfeind (drums), Ted Gaier (bass, guitar), and Aldo Moro (guitar, bass), the band have released thirteen albums to date.
 Of the original line-up only Kamerun and Gaier remain, who both developed a number of side-projects.

 History

 Initially they combined hard rock with 1970s-era punk and lyrics that were both angry, yet comedic and pop-like.
 The band rejected the traditional music industry, seeing themselves as a symbol of artistic independence not wanting to "serve the structures of rock" (Ted Gaier).
 Of the founding members, only Schorsch Kamerun and Ted Gaier remain.
-The new members are Thomas Wenzel (Die Sterne) under the pseudonym Julius Block, keyboarder and drummer Mense Reents (Egoexpress, Stella), and Enno Paluca.
+The new members are Thomas Wenzel (Die Sterne) under the pseudonym Julius Block, keyboarder and drummer Mense Reents (Die Vögel, Egoexpress, Stella), and Enno Paluca.

-In 1986, Die Goldenen Zitronen courted initial attention with their single "Am Tag als Thomas Anders starb" ("on the day Thomas Anders died").
-Their subsequent release, "Für Immer Punk", was a cult hit in the German punk scene, inspiring comparisons with bands such as Abwärts, Die Toten Hosen, and Die Ärzte.
+In 1986, Die Goldenen Zitronen courted initial attention with their single Am Tag als Thomas Anders starb ("on the day Thomas Anders died").
+Their subsequent single, Für immer Punk, was a cult hit in the German punk scene, inspiring comparisons with bands such as Abwärts, Die Toten Hosen and Die Ärzte.

-The band developed their style further with 1990s Fuck You, in which they mock popular rock groups and protest against the tedium of daily life.
+In 1987 they released their debut album, Porsche, Genscher, Hallo HSV.
+Ox-Fanzine wrote in 2018 that while their seemingly "naive" fun-punk beginnings belied the band's later creativity, their artistic credo of subverting the conventions of the punk scene was already to be seen.
+Stephan Ramming likened the title track's cryptic phrase to the found objects of Dadaism.

-1994's Das Bisschen Totschlag saw a major musical transition, in which Zitronen mixed their usual power-rock style with elements of garage-trash, electro-beat, hip-hop and noise-pop.
-This trend of experimentation continued with 1996's Economy Class which was influenced by improvisational jazz.
+The band developed their style further with 1990's Fuck You, in which they mock popular rock groups and protest against the tedium of daily life.
+1994's Das bißchen Totschlag saw a major musical transition, in which the Zitronen mixed their usual power-rock style with elements of garage-trash, electro-beat, hip-hop and noise-pop.
+Songs like 80 Millionen (Hooligans) and Das bißchen Totschlag confronted the recent far-right violence against refugees and minorities, such as in Hoyerswerda and in Mölln, which had surged after German reunification.

+Musical experimentation continued with 1996's Economy Class, which was influenced by improvisational jazz.
 With 1998's Dead School Hamburg (a jab at the Hamburger Schule trend of music), the band further altered their style, pursuing a greater emphasis on electronic instrumentation.
-Their album Schafott zum Fahrstuhl, takes a more avant-garde direction.
+Their 2001 album Schafott zum Fahrstuhl, took a more avant-garde direction.
+With the cover song Von den Schwierigkeiten, die Regierung stürzen zu wollen, the Zitronen parodied their own already-ironic song from a decade earlier.